Chakaa/cookie-garden-helper-reloaded/README.md

 If not, it will check if the plant is immortal.
 If it is, and the **Avoid immortals** option is **ON**, it will ignore this tile.

-If not, it will check if the plant is under divine protection.
+If not, it will check if the plant is under Divine Protection.
 If it is, it will ignore this tile.

 If not, it will compute the plant stage.
 Below is a list of these stages and the conditions when the plant will be harvested: